melissx/Portfolio/Readme.md

 - Developed an inventory management system so businesses can track and manage their inventory.

 **Folder Cleanup Script**
--Python
+- Python
--Developed a script to clean up messy folders on a PC.
+- Developed a script to clean up messy folders on a PC.